linux-minidisc/linux-minidisc/README.md

 values on the command line.
 For QHiMDTransfer, the existing dependency of TagLib (which was used for writing tags of uploaded MP3 files) is now also used for retrieving metadata when downloading MP3 files to Hi-MD.

+## QHiMDTransfer: Carry out downloads, uploads and refresh in background task

+This avoids blocking the UI, making sure it's always responsible, even if the background task is blocking.
+Communication from background task to the UI thread happens via Qt signals/slots.